 This page has been temporarily altered to reflect changes in the use of distance counselling in light of Covid 19 .

 Teletherapy is a convenient way to reach help and begin your transformation in the comfort of your own home.
-This service is available to my existing clients, as well as clients who are looking to begin therapy.
 If you have questions or reservations that are not addressed on this page, please feel free to reach out.
-If necessary, I will be happy to brainstorm with you about how you can most comfortably access help during this time.
+If necessary, I will be happy to brainstorm with you about how you can most comfortably access help.

 New clients will need to provide me with a personal phone number so that I am able to call you if we experience technical difficulties.
 New clients will also need to sign my consent form online through DocuSign, or by printing and scanning it.
 This information will be clearly laid out for you in the welcome email.